krakenjs/zoid/docs/example.md

     }, '#container');
 </script>
 ```

+I can render a component as many times as I like on my page.

 This is even easier if you're using a supported framework like React, Ember or Angular -- xcomponent will automatically
 set up bindings for these frameworks: